 The funding is used to create an obstacle free, accessible route from the station entrance to the platform.
 This generally includes providing lifts or ramps, as well as associated works and refurbishment along the route.

 All of the available Access for All funding has been allocated to projects until spring 2019.
 The government’s statement of funds available for control period (2019 to 2024) included a commitment to continue investment in the accessibility of the railway after 2019.
-Details of how this will be delivered will be confirmed later in 2018.
+Further detail on the new funding, which extends the programme until at least 2024, was published in the July 2018 Inclusive Transport Strategy.

 The £390 million programme, launched in 2006 to deliver accessible routes at stations, was extended in 2014 with a further £163 million.